davidmhorowitz/Lede_Project-3_OSHA-high-fine-violations/README.md

 But I did find *one* undocumented API endpoint.
 It wasn’t as much as I wanted — and did not allow me to click into an individual high-fine penalty and isolate restaurants or retrieve data on whether an employer was unionized — but I pivoted and drew new conclusions.

 I wanted to know which employers are doing the worst and how bad has it gotten — and are these high-fine penalties actually improving the situation?
-I had to make a bar chart and a line chart (well, it ended up being a set of three line charts) to answer this.
+I planned to make a bar chart and a line chart (well, it ended up being a set of three line charts) to answer this.

 Using “value_counts” in pandas quickly showed that Dollar Tree, the USPS and Dollar General topped the list, accruing the most high-penalty violations.